 Acknowledgments

 For helpful comments during the development of this project and drafting of the manuscript, we thank N.A.
 Bosque-Pérez.
 We thank A.V.
 Karasev and J. Dahan for their assistance with haplotyping and K. Cruzado for her help with Lso testing.
 We thank A. Carlson for her statistical advice.
 We are especially grateful to J. Lojewski for his diligent work with the oviposition assays.
 We gratefully acknowledge additional technical support from L. Standley and A. Stanzak.
 Financial support was generously provided by the Gary Lee Memorial Scholarship, the Gary and Darlene Steiner Scholarship, the John L. and Lois K. Toevs fund and the University of Idaho as well as the USDA - National Institute of Food and Agriculture project 2014-67014-22408.

+Statement of Author Contributions

+Austin N. Fife: Collected data, performed statistical analysis, contributed in writing

+Arash Rashed: Performed molecular testing, contributed in writing

+Richard G. Novy: Provided plant materials, contributed in writing

+Erik J. Wenninger: Conceived and designed the experiments, contributed in writing

 References Cited